Gus Cannon: Career

-Born on a plantation in Red Banks, Mississippi, Cannon moved a hundred miles to Clarksdale, then the home of W. C. Handy, at the age of 12.
+Born on the Henderson Newells Plantation in Red Banks, Mississippi, Cannon's childhood consisted of moves to various plantations throughout the Red Banks-Victoria area.
+At the age of 12, he moved a hundred miles to Clarksdale, then the home of W. C. Handy, to aid his brother, Tom, sharecrop cotton.
+His brothers, of which he had nine, exposed Cannon to music.
+They spent much time singing folksongs and performing traditional string band tunes together, utilizing the fiddle, guitar, and banjo.
 His musical skills came without training; he taught himself to play a banjo that he made from a frying pan and a raccoon skin.
+Around this time, Cannon mastered his first down-picking banjo tune name "Old Johnny Booker, Call That Gone".
 He ran away from home at the age of fifteen and began his career entertaining at sawmills and at levee and railroad camps in the Mississippi Delta around the turn of the twentieth century.
+This was catalyzed by his brother offering him $10.00 and encouraging him to go out on his own.

 While in Clarksdale, Cannon was influenced by two local musicians, Jim Turner and Alec Lee.
 Turner's fiddle playing in W. C. Handy's band so impressed Cannon that he decided to learn to play the fiddle himself.
-Lee, a guitarist, taught Cannon his first folk blues, "Po' Boy, Long Ways from Home," and showed him how to use a knife blade as a slide, a technique that Cannon adapted to his banjo playing.
+Lee, a guitarist, taught Cannon his first folk blues, "Po' Boy, Long Ways from Home" and "Can You Blame the Colored Man," and showed him how to use a knife blade as a slide, a technique that Cannon adapted to his banjo playing.

-Cannon left Clarksdale around 1907 and soon settled near Memphis, Tennessee, where he played in a jug band led by Jim Guffin.
+Cannon left Clarksdale around 1907 and soon settled near Memphis, Tennessee, where he sharecropped on Dillehunt's plantation and played in a jug band led by Jim Guffin.
 He began playing in Memphis with Jim Jackson.
-He met the harmonica player Noah Lewis, who introduced him to a young guitar player, Ashley Thompson.
+During this time, the two musicians were also involved in medicine shows, performing as blackface minstrels.
+He met the harmonica player Noah Lewis, who introduced him to a young guitar player and blues singers, Ashley Thompson around 1910.
 Lewis and Thompson later were members of Cannon's Jug Stompers.
 The three of them formed a band to play at parties and dances.
-In 1914 Cannon began touring in medicine shows.
+In 1914, Cannon began touring in medicine shows which lasted until 1930.
+Through this tour, he traveled around the South and Midwest.
 He supported his family through various jobs, including sharecropping, ditch digging, and yard work, but supplemented his income with music.

-Cannon began recording, as Banjo Joe, for Paramount Records in 1927.
-At that session he was backed by Blind Blake.
-After the success of the Memphis Jug Band's first records, he quickly assembled a jug band, Cannon's Jug Stompers, featuring Lewis and Thompson (later replaced by Elijah Avery).
-The group was first recorded at the Memphis Auditorium for Victor Records in January 1928.
-Hosea Woods joined the Jug Stompers in the late 1920s, playing guitar, banjo and kazoo and providing some vocals.
-Cannon's Jug Stompers' recording of "Big Railroad Blues" is available on the compilation album The Music Never Stopped: Roots of the Grateful Dead.